mudit94/cypress-gitlab-template-vscode/README.md

 - Open the command pallete (Ctrl+Shift+P)
 - Search for Cypress framework initialization with Gitlab CI and Allure setup
 - Click on it
 - Sit back & Relax !.
-It will automatically generate the configuration files required for cypress, execute sample tests and create   gitlab ci and allure report for you
+It will automatically generate the configuration files required for cypress, execute sample tests and create   Gitlab CI and allure report for you

 ## Features